boydx/geosalad/PITCHME.md

 #HSLIDE
 ## Benefits of greenness?
 * What?
-Besides keeping our cities cool and providing the foundation of earth's ecosystem?
+Besides keeping our cities cool and providing the foundation of the ecosystem we call Earth?

 #HSLIDE?image=images/ndvi/q08.jpg
 <h3 style="color:#eee;text-shadow: 2px 2px 4px #000;">Cart layer</h3>